Front Range Fed

 boom boom shrimp in serving dish.

 My friends, this is one of my new favorite recipes.
-When I first set out to test this recipe, I was a little intimidated by it.
-I don't particularly love frying, but found tempura shrimp easier to make than your typical fried food and the sauce comes together in just minutes.
+When I first set out to test this recipe, I was a little intimidated.
+I don't particularly love frying, but I found crispy tempura shrimp easier to make than your typical fried food, and the boom boom sauce comes together in just minutes, making this a quick meal.

-It's an unexpectedly easy recipe that doesn't take much time at all and was a total hit with my family (even my spice-adverse son!).
-We've made this several times since my first attempt and none of us get tired of it.
-I love it as a main dish served with rice and veggies, but it actually goes great stuffed in a taco shell, or on top of salad.
+This recipe takes just under 30 minutes to make and is a hit with my whole family (even with my spice-adverse son!)
+We've made this several times since my first attempt, and none of us gets tired of it.
+I love it as a main dish served with rice and veggies (I love it alongside these air fryer sweet potato cubes, or these garlic green beans), but it also goes great stuffed in a taco shell or on top of a salad.
+You can also serve it as an appetizer.
 Delish!

 In This Post